Little Man (Sonny & Cher song): Reception

 This single became the duo's greatest chart success since "I Got You Babe" in the UK, and became one of only three top ten hits for the duo there.
+In the Netherlands, it became their first and only number one hit, staying in that position for six consecutives weeks.
 Sonny & Cher duo recordings in the first half of 1966 started performing less well on the charts ("Have I Stayed Too Long" peaked at #49 in April 1966).
 In September the duo embarked on an ambitious tour of Europe, but without a single to promote.
 While in London they recorded the vocals for the backing track they had brought along and it gave them their biggest hit in Europe: "Little Man".

 Its continental flavor with Greek and gypsy overtones struck an immediate chord, and its popularity was boosted by numerous television appearances all over Europe.
-In The Netherlands, Sweden and Belgium it shot to the number 1 position in record time and stayed there for weeks on end.
 It was also decided then to release Cher's version of "Sunny" (from her third solo album) in Europe, in competition with Bobby Hebb's original and Georgie Fame's jazzy cover.
 "Sunny" rose to number 2 in the Netherlands (giving them the number 1 and 2 slot simultaneously at one point) and 4 in Sweden.
 Sonny & Cher then recorded their own French and Italian ("Piccolo ragazzo") versions.
 While "Little Man" was the high point of Sonny & Cher's singles in Europe it missed out on the top twenty in their native America reaching number 21.